About Life in Progress

 My most rich and effective sources of wisdom is certainly my family.
 I’ve been married for over thirty years to my college sweetheart, and I’m ‘Dad’ to two wonderful children, now adults.
 They teach me, daily, what it means to love and be loved, and inspire me to be the best version of “me” I can be.

 For fun, I love to go fly fishing, take a long, leisurely walk in the woods, have strong coffee in the morning, and laugh out loud to most British humor.
 And I’m absolutely a dog guy.
-My senior beagle, Chooch, is my daily companion, and likes to greet my coaching clients whenever he’s not busy sleeping.
+My gentle and goofy hound dog, Penny, is my daily companion, and likes to greet my coaching clients whenever she’s not busy sleeping.

 I’m blessed to have work, and a family, I love.
 I’m very grateful for those gifts.

 I received my formal coaching training from COACHU, the oldest and most established coach training program in the world.
 I am certified by the ICF (International Coaching Federation) as a Professional Certified Coach (PCC).
+I am also CELDC certified (Certified Executive and Leadership Development Coach).
 I’ve been mentored by a Master coach, and I have conducted over 2,000 hours of coaching to help people discover their life’s purpose.
 I’m a qualified administrator (and admitted geek) of the Myers-Briggs Type Indicator the Strong Interest Inventory, and the EQi 2.0 Emotional Intelligence Assessment.

-Finally, I have one more very special professional and personal interest concerning Employment and Careers for Individuals with High Functioning Autism (HFA), including Aspergers Syndrome.
+Finally, I have one more very special professional and personal interest concerning Employment and Careers for Individuals with High Functioning Autism (HFA).
 Part of my practice is devoted to career coaching clients with HFA.
 My interest began personally.

 I greatly enjoy working with adults with autism, and their families.
 If you know a young adult with Autism or other ‘invisible’ disability struggling to find meaningful employment, I would be happy to speak with them.